k-mccoy11/deploy-active-directory/README.md

 <br />
 </p>

 From now on, you can use kayla_admin as the administrator account.
 Now, we will join Device-1 to the domain (mydomain.com) from the Azure portal.
 We will change Device-1's DNS settings to the Domain Controller's Private IP address.
 After you do that, restart Device-1 from within the Azure portal.
-Our picture below shows verification that device-1 is on the Domain Controller-1 DNS.
+Our picture below shows verification that device-1 is on the Domain-Controller DNS.
 </p>

 <br />